HomeDing/homeding.github.io/elements/state.md

 As the value element is also supporting saving the current value as a state it can be used to even save a last known sensor value.

-All Elements can save any values by calling the function `saveState(key, value)` implemented by the Element base class. in the element configuration the property `persist`
+All Elements can save any values by calling the function `saveState(key, value)` available in the Element base class.
+To enable saving the current state the property `usestate` must be set to `true`.

 This information will be used to create an action `type/id?{key}={value}` on the next element restart before starting the element.
 This action will then overwrite the configuration or value